patx/micropie/README.md

 - JSON Requests and Responses
 - Socket.io Integration
 - Async Streaming
-- Middleware including, explicit routing and more
+- Middleware including explicit routing and more
 - Form handling and POST requests
+- WebSockets
-- Websockets
+- Lifecycle event handling
 - And more

 ## **Comparisons**